serverless/serverless-open-runtime/README.md

 Handlers must be async and can safely assume that the handler it is provided also is async.

-It is preferable to package a middleware as a layer, but that is optional.
-The main requirement is that it be `require`able and that the middleware be exported as default.
+Middlewares must be packaged and included as Lambda Layers, and the name of the layer must be the same as the node module to `require`.

-To specify the handler middlewares your function should use, set the `SLSMIDDLEWARES` environment variable to a comma delimited list of middlewares by the name by which they are to be `require`d
+To specify the handler middlewares your function should use, include the layer a middleware is included in with your lambda function.